rpmuller/ePubs/WP1.md

 to say, in dealing with those of his subjects whom he does not regard as Stoic philosophers, actual or potential, he accepts ordinary mundane standards of what is good or bad.
-It is by applying these standards that he arrives at his duty as an adminis- trator.
+It is by applying these standards that he arrives at his duty as an administrator.
 What is odd is that this duty, itself, is in the higher sphere of what the Stoic sage should do, although it is deduced from an ethic which the Stoic sage regards as fundamentally mistaken.